slashtechno/gobackup-github/README.md

 ### CLI Flag Examples
 These are examples, for full usage info, run `gobackup-github -h`
 * `gobackup-github` - Use the interactive UI (flags can be added)
-* `gobackup-github --backup-repos` - Backup your repositories without using the UI
+* `gobackup-github --backup-repos` - Backup your repositories without using the interactive interface
-* `gobackup-github --backup-stars` - Backup your starred repositories without using the UI
+* `gobackup-github --backup-stars` - Backup your starred repositories without using the interactive interface
 * `gobackup-github --backup-stars --backup-repos` - Backup your repositories and your starred repositories
-* `gobackup-github --list-only` - Record the names and URLs of repositories selected in the UI in a JSON file (skip cloning)
+* `gobackup-github --list-only --create-star-list --create-repo-list -backup-repos` - Record the names and URLs of repositories selected in the UI in a JSON file (skip cloning)
-* `gobackup-github --backup-repos --skip-list` - Backup your repositories and skip creating a JSON file
+    * `-backup-repos` is added to skip using the interactive interface. `backup-stars` can be used too
+    * To avoid this, a `no-interaction` flag may be added
+* `gobackup-github -create-star-list` - Use the interactive interface, but also create a list of starred repositories

 ### Why?
 I wanted a simple way to backup my Github repositories.
 I also wanted to learn Go and APIs.
 Thus, I started this project as a way to create my first Go project, use the Github API, and make a utility to backup Github repositories.

 ### Roadmap
-- [ ] Simplify command line flags
+- [X] Simplify command line flags
 - [ ] Allow interactive backups of individual starred repositories